Interferons are medications that used to be standard treatments for hepatitis C.

 An ischemic stroke occurs when a blood clot reduces the blood supply to the brain.
 Hemorrhagic strokes occur when a blood vessel in the brain leaks or bursts and damages brain tissues.

-However, there’s also some data that suggests earlier treatment with interferons can reduce your long-term risk of stroke.
+However, there’s also some that suggests earlier treatment with interferons can reduce your long-term risk of stroke.

 - changes in speech such as slurred speech or struggling to find words